Using Customer Service Satisfaction feedback to improve user experience

 Bring solutions instead of building problems

-Thanks to customer service feedback, engineering teams can understand where the problem lies.
+Thanks to customer service satisfaction surveys, engineering teams can understand where the problem lies.

-No disconnection between product, customer support, or engineering.
+No disconnection between products, customer support, or engineering.
 Thanks to customer service feedback, you can close conversations faster and improve customer satisfaction.

 Bring your teams around the same objectives